zmichaels11/jvm_scripting_cpp/README.md

 # Java as a Scripting Language in C++
-Demo loads a Java jar at Runtime and demonstrates executing Java code as well as re-entry.
+Demo loads a Java jar at Runtime and demonstrates executing Java code from C++ as well as C++ re-entry from Java.

 # Requirements
 * java 8+